Roland Jupiter-8: Features and architecture

 The Jupiter-8 is an 8-voice polyphonic analog synthesizer.
 Each voice features two discrete VCOs with cross-modulation and sync, pulse-width modulation, a non-resonant high-pass filter, a resonant Low-pass filter with 2-pole (12 dB/octave) and 4-pole (24 dB/octave) settings, an LFO with variable waveforms and routings, and two envelope generators (one invertible).

 Features include adjustable polyphonic portamento and a hold function for infinite sustain of notes and arpeggios.
 A versatile arpeggiator can be synchronized with external equipment by using the proprietary Roland DCB interface, clock input via CV jacks on the rear panel.
 An assignable bender can be used to control pitch or filter frequency.

-The Jupiter-8 includes balanced stereo XLR outputs as well as unbalanced 1/4" outputs.
+The Jupiter-8 includes balanced XLR outputs as well as unbalanced 1/4" outputs for the ”Upper” and ”Lower” presets in Split mode.
 In addition to monophonic and polyphonic modes, the Jupiter-8 includes a unique polyphonic unison mode, in which all 16 oscillators can be stacked onto one note, but divide down if more keys are pressed.
 No other polyphonic synthesizer at the time had this feature.

 A Zilog Z80 CPU was used for managing storage of patches, scanning the keyboard and front-panel controls for changes, displaying the current patch number and other information on the display and taking care of the auto-tune function, among other operations.
 The VCF was based on the custom Roland IR3109 IC (also used in the filter circuits of the Jupiter-6, later Jupiter-4 and Promars units, MKS-80 rev 4, Juno-6/Juno-60/Juno-106, SH-101, MC-202, JX-3P and packaged in the 80017a chip used in the Juno-106 and MKS-30, among others).
 The VCA was the BA662, used also in Juno-6/60/106, JX-3P and TB-303.
 The envelopes were generated in hardware by the Roland IR3R01 chip (also in the Juno 6/60), and are much faster (1ms attack) than the software-generated envelopes used in the later Jupiter-6, Juno-106 and MKS-80 "Super Jupiter".